 New kid on the block is the ‘spiral needle’

 Not much to say on this one.
-I have tried this needle a few times but, to be honest, end up going back to my 38 or 36 star.
+I have tried this needle a few times but, to be honest, end up going back to my 38 or 40 triangle for fine surface detail.
 It is just personal preference but I really didn’t notice the difference?
-Probably best for top coat finishing as it is less likely to show needle marks due to it’s ‘twisted’ needle.
-However, I have only tried one size so all comments on your own experience of these are welcome.
+Probably best for top coat finishing as it is less likely to show needle marks due to it’s ‘twisted’ needle but, I find I get the same result going in diagonally with a 40 triangular.
+However, I have only tried one size so I guess it is just down to personal preference.

 My favourite tools